sjthespian/addon-zwave-network-viewer/README.md

 ## About

-For more information about the Z-Wave Network Viewer and how to use it, please see the [Z-Wave Network Vieweer][zwave-network-viewer]
+For more information about the Z-Wave Network Viewer and how to use it, please see the [Z-Wave Network Vieweer][zwave-network-viewer].
+The viewer will be available at http[s]://<your home assistant server name or ip>:6123/ by default.
+You can change the port number in the configuration.

+***NOTE: Unlike earlier versions of this addon, it now requires configuration due to changes in the [Z-Wave Network Vieweer][zwave-network-viewer] itself.
+See the [documentation](DOCS.md) for more information.***

 ## Known issues and limitations